wspgnl/SIMATIC-AX-Workshop-NL/doc/1-setup.md

 #### **devDependencies**

 This section contains dev dependencies which are necessary during development.
-In this for example `@ax/sdk` version `3.0.0` is required.
+For example in this tutorial the `@ax/sdk` version `3.0.0` is required.

 #### **dependencies** and **registries**

-Dependencies are packages used during runtime, in other words during the execution of the code.
+Dependencies are packages that contain code that will be executed.
 These can be for example libraries or system functions of the S7-1500.
-Registries are currently not in our apax.yml but can be used to register additional registries where other packages can be found.
+Registries are currently not in our apax.yml but can be used to add additional registries where other packages can be found.
+For example the from the node regristry of the [AX Community Github](https://github.com/simatic-ax).

 #### Variables and scripts

 Scripts can be used to automate commands within Apax.
 For example the comand **create-tialib** will execute the command **apax build**, **apax export-tialib** and **apax import-tialib**.
 This is usefull for automating jobs that normally would be executed from the terminal.
 The variables can be used as parameters to adjust the scripts.
 In this case the variables will provide the necesary paths.

-### Installing packages trough APAX (Hands-on)
+### Installing packages trough Apax (Hands-on)

 In this training we'll make use of the unit test capability of AX, **@ax/axunit**.
 However if you inspected the apax.yml closely you might have seen that the **@ax/axunit** package is not availible in the apax.yml, and therefore not availible in the workspace.
 In this chapter we are installing this package.